savelyeva/PhpTokenizer/doc/query.md

 # Query
-You can validate token by simple `if` `else` keywords.
+You can validate token by simple `if`, `else` keywords.
 But it is move preferable to use `Query` class.
-`Query` contain conditions and check if token is valid to all of this conditions.
+`Query` contains conditions and checks if token is valid to all of this conditions.

 Lets see simple example: